IliassTAHIRI/itahiri/content/post/Micromodel-Sandstone.md

 ---
-title: "Python : The language of the future "
+title: "Micromechanical modeling of strength"
-subtitle: The language of the future
+subtitle: Based on Cohesive Mohr-Coulomb interface effects on the strength criterion of materials with granular-based microstructure by He et al.
 date: 2018-08-02T22:56:18+02:00
 tags: []
 ---